 I did find the idea of setting up my own business was very appealing.
 I have had many senior positions within the businesses I have worked for, but I have not been classified as a Mentor before and I found this was a barrier for me.
 A franchise gives me the perfect middle ground as I run my own business however, I have the support of being part of something larger.

 UK Business Mentoring is a personal choice for me as the franchisees are chosen by experience and a personal fit within the group.
 Both are very important to me.
 They provide advice as to how to provide the mentoring service and various models to work with.
-However nothing is prescriptive and every one of us have our own style of delivering the service.
+However, nothing is prescriptive and every one of us has our own style of delivering the service.
 Again something which is high on my list of requirements.

 Mentoring is a natural progression of my career as it has been a fundamental part of every role I have held, and the time is right for me to fully concentrate on this role.

 I was in the fortunate position that I did not need to raise finance.
-However I did go through extensive financial calculations to ensure I had the financial backing to sustain my business during the starting months.
+However, I did go through extensive financial calculations to ensure I had the financial backing to sustain my business during the starting months.
 From my years in asset finance, I have a developed sense of finances and what is required.
 I did also find the BFA Franchisee training very useful as it gives you some tips and hints as to what needs to be considered when setting up.

 I was given the opportunity to speak to the other franchisees after the first interview.
 I really benefitted from this as it gave a very true reflection of what it means to be a franchisee under UK Business Mentoring.
 The initial training was 5 days of going through the operations manual for the franchise to ensure everything was clear and we all follow the same system.
 This was combined with more in-depth training on the mentoring aspect and the service to our clients.
 It set the baseline for our service and was set up as a very engaging session.
-This method of training has been on-going as every session arranged since does have a large degree of interaction.
+This method of training has been ongoing as every session arranged since does have a large degree of interaction.
 Sessions are arranged as and when something comes up.
-It is also down to the franchisees to notice relevant areas for our business where we could arrange appropriate training.
+It is also down to the franchisees to notice relevant areas for our business where we could arrange the appropriate training.

-In my day-to-day work as a Business Mentor I do not consciously think of being a franchisee.
+In my day-to-day work as a Business Mentor, I do not consciously think of being a franchisee.
 The structure is adhering to the franchise model but how I structure my day is not prescribed by the franchise.
 I am representing the franchise as at every networking meeting or client engagement.
 My business is branded UK Business Mentoring, so it is visible, but it feels very much like my business.
 I speak to my fellow mentors on a regular basis, and we do assist each other, e.g., prior to making a presentation we practise with each other and provide valuable feedback to ensure we are the best we can be on the day.

 Everyone said be aware of the times when you feel less confident about your business.
 Make sure you work on your resilience.
-I do not think I could have imaged how true those words were!
+I do not think I could have imagined how true those words were!
 I started my business during a global pandemic, so everything was met with the response ‘we normally do X but due to Covid-19, we have had to change things’.
-My key to success is having a clear goal and being flexible about getting there .
+My key to success is having a clear goal and being flexible about getting there.
 This has worked well during the pandemic.
 I find working as a mentor is best in person, but online meetings do work.
 Moreover, I tend to allow more time for online meetings because to get to the bottom of what the client wishes to achieve and without the benefit of being in person, this takes longer.

 I would list my key successes as having paying clients within 2 months of starting my business.
 Considering I had no previous reputation to be a mentor and had to build my network from scratch, this is an achievement.
 Not to mention going through a global pandemic which turned the business environment upside down.